openziti/ziti-doc/docusaurus/docs/introduction/_components.md

 ### OpenZiti Edge Router

-Another fundamental building block of the Ziti Network is the Ziti Edge Router.
-The Ziti Edge Router is the entry point for Edge Clients connecting to the Ziti Network.
-The Ziti Edge Router is a specialized Ziti Router incorporating the functionality of a Ziti Router to enable it to route traffic over the Ziti network as a Ziti Router would to a given destination.
+Another fundamental building block of the OpenZiti Network is the OpenZiti Edge Router.
+The OpenZiti Edge Router is the entry point for Edge Clients connecting to the OpenZiti Network.
+The OpenZiti Edge Router is a specialized OpenZiti Router incorporating the functionality of an OpenZiti Router to enable it to route traffic over the OpenZiti Network as an OpenZiti Router would to a given destination.

-The Ziti Edge Router in combination with the Ziti Controller is responsible for authenticating and authorizing Ziti Edge Clients.
+The OpenZiti Edge Router in combination with the Ziti Controller is responsible for authenticating and authorizing OpenZiti Edge Clients.

 ### OpenZiti Edge Clients

-Connecting to the Ziti Network requires a Ziti Edge Client.
+Connecting to the OpenZiti Network requires an OpenZiti Edge Client.
 Edge Clients are designed to work with both brownfield and greenfield applications.

-If the solution being developed includes developing new software Ziti offers SDKs targeting various languages and runtimes to provide fast, reliable and secure connectivity.
+If the solution being developed includes developing new software OpenZiti offers SDKs targeting various languages and runtimes to provide fast, reliable and secure connectivity.
-These SDKs provide the capabilities needed to securely connect to the Ziti Network and are designed to be easily incorporated into the target application.
+These SDKs provide the capabilities needed to securely connect to the OpenZiti Network and are designed to be easily incorporated into the target application.

-When adding secure connectivity to an already existing solution Ziti offers specialized Edge Clients called tunnelers which provide seamless, secure connectivity and do not require changes to the target application.
+When adding secure connectivity to an already existing solution OpenZiti offers specialized Edge Clients called tunnelers which provide seamless, secure connectivity and do not require changes to the target application.

 ## Logical Components

-Once the Ziti Network is established and deployed the next step is to configure the software-powered network.
-The three main concepts necessary to configure a Ziti Network are: Identities, Services, and Policies.
+Once the OpenZiti Network is established and deployed the next step is to configure the software-powered network.
+The three main concepts necessary to configure an OpenZiti Network are: Identities, Services, and Policies.

 ### Services

 A service encapsulates the definition of any resource that could be accessed by a client on a traditional network.
-A Ziti Service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
-This means that services defined on a Ziti Network have an almost limitless "namespace" available for identifying services.
-A Ziti Service is defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).
-Services also declare a node where traffic that exits the Ziti Network needs to be sent do before exiting.
-It’s possible for the node traffic enters to be the same it exits and it’s possible for traffic needing to traverse the Ziti Network Routers to reach the correct node.
-Simply specifying the node is all the end-user need do, the Ziti Network handles the rest.
+An OpenZiti Service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
+This means that services defined on an OpenZiti Network have an almost limitless "namespace" available for identifying services.
+An OpenZiti Service is defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).
+Services also declare a node where traffic that exits the OpenZiti Network needs to be sent do before exiting.
+It’s possible for the node traffic enters to be the same it exits and it’s possible for traffic needing to traverse the OpenZiti Network Routers to reach the correct node.
+Simply specifying the node is all the end-user need do, the OpenZiti Network handles the rest.

 ### Identities

-Identities represent individual endpoints in the Ziti Network which can establish connectivity.
-All connections made within the Ziti Network are mutually authenticated using X509 Certificates.
+Identities represent individual endpoints in the OpenZiti Network which can establish connectivity.
+All connections made within the OpenZiti Network are mutually authenticated using X509 Certificates.
 Every Identity is mapped to a given certificate’s signature.
-Ziti Edge Clients present this certificate when initiating connections to the Ziti Network.
-The presented certificate is used by the Ziti Network to authorize the client and enumerate the services the Identity is authorized to use.
+OpenZiti Edge Clients present this certificate when initiating connections to the OpenZiti Network.
+The presented certificate is used by the OpenZiti Network to authorize the client and enumerate the services the Identity is authorized to use.